Skip to main content Skip to search Skip to main navigation

 Hard, clear sound quality and long durability.

-• Neck construction: Glued in
+• Neck construction: Set in neck

 Significantly longer sustain than screw-on necks

-• Neck profile: Standard U
+• Neck Profile: Standard U

 Comfortable profile for larger hands, comfortable playing feel.